mybatis/mybatis-dynamic-sql/src/site/markdown/docs/select.md

 Any number of SELECT statements can be added to a UNION query.
 Only one ORDER BY phrase is allowed.

-## Annotated Mapper for Select Statements
+## MyBatis Mapper for Select Statements

 The SelectStatementProvider object can be used as a parameter to a MyBatis mapper method directly.
 If you are using an annotated mapper, the select method should look like this (note that we recommend coding a "selectMany" and a "selectOne" method with a shared result mapping):